ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 .. note::

-    In case you want to learn how to create your own robot, you can check this `tutorial <https://github.com/cyberbotics/webots_ros2/wiki/Tutorial-Create-Webots-Robot>`_.
+    In case you want to learn how to create your own robot model in Webots, you can check this `tutorial <https://github.com/cyberbotics/webots_ros2/wiki/Tutorial-Create-Webots-Robot>`_.

 3 Prepare the package.xml file